3 people injured in 2 shark attacks at neighboring Florida beaches just 90 minutes apart - KESQ

 Following the incidents, beach flags were changed to double red Friday to indicate the water was closed for swimming.

+Video provided by the family shows a shark in breakers meters offshore as beachgoers gather at the water’s edge.

+“Oh my God, Oh my God … They need to get out,” a voice said.

-Walton County Sheriff Michael Adkinson said during the news conference that authorities are speaking with experts to see if there is “something anomalous.”
+Walton County Sheriff Michael Adkinson said during Friday’s news conference that authorities are speaking with experts to see if there is “something anomalous.”

 “We don’t think there is, but we certainly want to be diligent,” he said.
 “We know we share the water with sharks, we understand that as tragic as this is, there are always sharks.”